by Kerry Ryan, Owner and Manager of Dog Adventures Northwest, CPDT-KA

 - You are going on vacation and would like for your adolescent or adult dog to receive some fun enrichment while you are gone and to brush up (or set the foundation for) new skills.

-- You are working with Dog Adventures Northwest through private training, and your trainer believes that a Board and Train would be advantageous in working toward a specific and discrete training goal.
+- You are working with Dog Adventures Northwest through private training, and your trainer believes that a Board & Learn would be advantageous in working toward a specific and discrete training goal.

-As you can see, Dog Adventures Northwest is extraordinarily selective about accepting dogs into a Board and Train program… and we encourage you to be just as selective when thinking about a Board and Train for your dog, with us or with anyone else.
+As you can see, Dog Adventures Northwest is extraordinarily selective about accepting dogs into our Board & Learn program… and we encourage you to be just as selective when thinking about a Board and Train for your dog, with us or with anyone else.
 Because, at the end of the day, authentic, ethical, and science-based learning is paramount.
 Don’t throw your hard-earned money toward ineffective or, worse, traumatizing training “solutions” offered by companies that use shock collars and other aversives.